 = Title IV Loan(s) and Grant(s) to be Returned

-This adjustment may result in a balance due to Buffalo State College.
+This adjustment may result in a balance due to Buffalo State University.
 It is the student’s responsibility to repay the "unearned" portion of aid that was charged back to the student account.
-Students will receive notification of this action via a U.S. Postal letter and he/she will receive an updated student bill.
+Students will receive notification of this action and will receive an updated student bill.

 A post-withdrawal disbursement of federal Title IV aid occurs when the amount of federal aid earned by the student is greater than the amount of the federal aid disbursed for the semester.
 Grants must be disbursed within 45 days.
 Loans must be offered to the student within 30 days, allowing the student at least 14 days to respond.
 All post-withdrawal disbursements are applied to the student account first.
 If the R2T4 calculation results in a credit balance on the student’s account, the credit balance must be disbursed as soon as possible and no later than 14 days after the calculation of R2T4.